 If you are curious as to what is healthcare management degree, sports therapy & massage, physical therapy aide, or related program, let one of our friendly admissions specialists help you get more information.
-Fremont College offers a number of career paths for those looking to join the healthcare industry or wellness profession.
+Fremont University offers a number of career paths for those looking to join the healthcare industry or wellness profession.
 Some of our many programs include:

 - Health Administration

 - Healthcare Management